miyako/4d-presentation-summit-2023/Advanced Options for the Application Builder/README.md

 # Advanced Options for the Application Builder

+## Teaser Message

+Do you build your 4D app?
+Do you have an XML project to make sure your app is configured exactly how it ought to be?
+In this training session, Keisuke will explain the benefits of building your production app and how to make the most out of the various advanced build options.

 ## Synopsis

 Present the benefits of building a server, client, desktop, or *hybrid*[^hybrid] app.